LokiMidgard/NSCI/README.md

 - [ ] Styles
 - [ ] XML based markup language like XAML

-Because the underlining system will undergo heavy changes, no controle is currently considerd finished.

 ### Most likly not supported controls
 Because this will be a pure c# implementation that should run not only on Windows, we can't use P/Invoke to call Methods on the console that are not available in the Managed console wraper provided by .Net.
 This means some functunality can't be provided by this project.